amazingrando/benchmarking-tool/README.md

 ## Reports

+### Lighthouse PDF Reports

+Lighthouse performance reports are generated as PDF files in the `reports/lighthouse-pdf` directory.
+Each report includes:

+* Overall performance scores for:
+  - Performance
+  - Accessibility
+  - Best Practices
+  - SEO

+* Detailed issue breakdown for each category:
+  - Lists all failed audits (scores below 100%)
+  - Shows the score for each issue
+  - Includes detailed descriptions of problems
+  - Provides recommendations for fixes

+* Core Web Vitals metrics:
+  - First Contentful Paint (FCP)
+  - Largest Contentful Paint (LCP)
+  - Total Blocking Time (TBT)
+  - Cumulative Layout Shift (CLS)
+  - Speed Index
+  - Time to Interactive

+Reports are named using the following convention:

+* `lighthouse-[hostname]-[pathname].pdf`
+* Example: `lighthouse-example.com-about.pdf` for https://example.com/about

 ### Pa11y PDF Reports

 Pa11y accessibility reports are generated as PDF files in the `reports/pa11y-pdf` directory.
 Each report includes: